bnice5000/COVID-STATS/README.md

 ## Tested
 `Tested_Raw` is the reported data of how many people were tested using the WHO standard testing methodology.
-`Tested_Cum` is the cumulative is a running total of all of the values.
+`Tested_Cum` is the cumulative running total of all of the values.
 `Tested_Delta` calculates percentage change between the current and a prior element.

 ## Positive
 `Positive_Raw` is the reported data of how many people who had a positive test result using the WHO standard testing methodology.
-`Positive_Cum` is the cumulative is a running total of all of the values.
+`Positive_Cum` is the cumulative running total of all of the values.
 `Positive_Delta` calculates percentage change between the current and a prior element.

 ## Recovered
 `Recovered_Raw` is the reported data of how many people had two negative tests 24 hours apart using the WHO standard testing methodology.
-`Recovered_Cum` is the cumulative is a running total of all of the values.
+`Recovered_Cum` is the cumulative running total of all of the values.
 `Recovered_Delta` calculates percentage change between the current and a prior element.

 ## Tested